-As you can see by the table, our system had no violations in 2022.
+As you can see by the table, our system had no violations in this reporting year.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the EPA.